On This Page...

+Setting up an envoy proxy can help websites scale, especially in a dockerized world of micro-services.
 As websites grow, routing traffic becomes increasingly complicated.
 Different subdomains, domains, and paths might need to be routed to different backend servers.
 TLS (https) certificates need to be managed, monitoring/observability becomes important, and things like WebSockets, GRPC, statelessness, and Kubernetes might play a role.
-Unfortunately, setting up something like an envoy proxy is generally not simple.

 Check out the open-source Switchboard project on Github.
 You can pull it from